konradybcio/PinePhonePkg/README.md

 git clone --recursive https://github.com/tianocore/edk2 # Cloning master may make it not compile some day, but fixes are welcome! cd edk2

+git clone https://github.com/konradybcio/PinePhonePkg # You need to keep the directory name case-sensitive or the build system will scream at you git am PinePhonePkg/EDK2-patches/0001-BaseTools-tools_def-support-ASLC-files-on-AArch64.patch

 bash # zsh and friends won't work :(

 # Builds the image and packs it into an ELF